rstudio/plumber/README.md

 <!-- <img align="right" src="https://www.rplumber.io/components/images/plumber-broken.png" /> -->

-The R Programming Language [@R-base] has become one of the most dominant programming languages for data analysis and visualization in recent years.
+The [R Programming Language](http://www.R-project.org/) has become one of the most dominant programming languages for data analysis and visualization in recent years.
 At the same time, web services have become a common language for allowing various systems to interact with one another.
-The `plumber` R package [@plumber] allows users to expose existing R code as a service available to others on the Web.
+The `plumber` R package allows users to expose existing R code as a service available to others on the Web.
 Plumber is best illustrated with an example:

 ```r
 # plumber.R